-Elevation: 9,019 ft
+Elevation: 9,020 ft

-There is a question as to whether Piney Peak or Garns Mountain is the highest Big Hole Mountain peak.
-Ken Jones of Newcastle, WA. writes: Garns Mountain, 9,016 feet (?) and Piney Peak, 9,019 feet (July 9, 2001).
+“Garns Mountain (9,016 feet) and Piney Peak (9,019 feet) as of July 9, 2001.
 I’m not sure where you got the 9,019 feet elevation for Piney Peak.
 However, the 9,016 feet elevation for Garns Mountain is at the benchmark, and my best estimate was that the highest summit rock rises 3 feet above the benchmark.
-Working with a sighting level (both directions) I was unable to determine which of these two peaks was higher.
-I’m not sure that “The highest point in the Big Hole Mountains” can be entirely justified in your description of Piney Peak.
+Working with a sighting level (both directions), I was unable to determine which of these two peaks is higher.
+I’m not sure that ‘The highest point in the Big Hole Mountains’ can be entirely justified in your description of Piney Peak.”

 Piney Peak Trip by Margo Mandella